-In Section II, this paper discusses the motivation behind a player driven A algorithm solution.
+In Section II, this paper discusses the motivation behind a player driven A\ algorithm solution.
 It states why it is important for NPCs to use the same navigational behaviours as human players and why heatmaps generate a useful tool for this purpose.
-Section III examines research in the field of improving the usefulness of A algorithm for pathfinding solutions, and some implications of the limitation of these methods.
+Section III examines research in the field of improving the usefulness of A\ algorithm for pathfinding solutions, and some implications of the limitation of these methods.
 In Section IV, the method for the data capture experiment is explained, which involves human subjects roaming the map to collect several coins.
-Section V uses the same experiment as Section IV, except in this experiment, NPCs with the roaming model are used and a thorough evaluation of the results is conducted to determine the applicability of the model and how it compares to the human subject results.
-Finally, Section VI concludes the paper.
+Section V uses the same experiment as Section IV, except in this experiment, NPCs with the roaming model are used and a thorough examination of the results is conducted to determine the applicability of the model and how it compares to the human subject results.
+The model evaluation in real-time is conducted in Section VI, which details how an experiment was undertaken in the form of a deathmatch between NPCs and human subjects, and then discussing the results from the perspective of how the NPCs navigation was perceived.
+Finally, Section VII concludes the paper.